- To learn about the importance of working together with families, colleagues, and supervisors to evaluate your practices and program.

 Striving for Continuous Quality Improvement

-You should work with your T&Cs and program managers to improve your daily work with preschool children and families in your care.
+You should work with your T&Cs and program managers to improve your daily work with school-age children and families in your care.
 You should also collaborate with these program leaders to assist with any activities that are related to your program's quality improvement.
-Preschool teachers who are committed to consciously improving services to children and families should demonstrate an openness to learning new knowledge and skills.
+Staff members who are committed to consciously improving services to children, youth, and families should demonstrate an openness to learning new knowledge and skills.

 Continuous quality improvement entails: